 I am delighted to welcome Linda Silver to my blog.
 Linda is a specialist in Jewish children’s literature.
 A retired librarian, Linda has worked in school and public libraries as well as in synagogue and Jewish educational libraries.

 Her professional activities include leadership positions in the Association of Library Service to Children (ALSC/ALA) and in the Association of Jewish Libraries (AJL).
 She has been a member of the Newbery-Caldecott Committee, an ALSC board member, president of the School, Synagogue, and Center Division of AJL, president of the Cleveland AJL chapter, and chair of the Sydney Taylor Book Award Committee.
 In 2004, Linda received the AJL’s Fanny Goldstein Merit Award in recognition of her contributions to the Association and to the profession of Judaic librarianship.
-She teaches workshops and gives talks on Jewish children’s literature and writes about it extensively as a reviewer and co-editor of children’s book reviews for the AJL Newsletter and as editor of the online Jewish Valuesfinder,www.ajljewishvalues.org.
+She teaches workshops and gives talks on Jewish children’s literature and writes about it extensively as a reviewer and co-editor of children’s book reviews for the AJL Newsletter and as editor of the online Jewish Valuesfinder: www.ajljewishvalues.org.

-Linda’s most recent publication is a book published in 2008 by Neal-Schuman entitled The Jewish Values Finder: A Guide to Values in Jewish Children’s Literature.
-Past publications include Jewish Classics for Kids (AJL, 2006), Excellence in Jewish Children’s Literature: A Guide for Book Selectors, Reviewers and Award Judges (AJL, 2003), and Developing a Judaic Children’s Collection (AJL, 2001) as well as many magazine, journal, and newspaper articles.
+Linda’s most recent publication is a book published in 2008 by Neal-Schuman titled The Jewish Values Finder: A Guide to Values in Jewish Children’s Literature.
+Past publications include Jewish Classics for Kids (AJL, 2006), Excellence in Jewish Children’s Literature: A Guide for Book Selectors, Reviewers and Award Judges (AJL, 2003), and Developing a Judaic Children’s Collection (AJL, 2001) as well as many magazines, journal, and newspaper articles.
 Her current writing project is a guide to Jewish children’s literature for the Jewish Publication Society.
 Linda lives with her husband in Cleveland, Ohio.